LANREOTIDE ACETATE injection

 Specific Populations

-Lanreotide has not been studied in specific populations.
+Lanreotide Injection has not been studied in specific populations.
 However, the pharmacokinetics of lanreotide in renal impaired, hepatic impaired, and geriatric subjects were evaluated after IV administration of lanreotide immediate release formulation (IRF) at 7 mcg/kg dose.

-Geriatric
+Geriatric Patients

 Studies in healthy elderly subjects showed an 85% increase in half-life and a 65% increase in mean residence time (MRT) of lanreotide compared to those seen in healthy young subjects; however, there was no change in either AUC or Cmax of lanreotide in elderly as compared to healthy young subjects.
 Age has no effect on clearance of lanreotide based on population PK analysis in patients with GEP-NET which included 122 patients aged 65 to 85 years with neuroendocrine tumors.

-Renal Impairment
+Patients with Renal Impairment

 An approximate 2-fold decrease in total serum clearance of lanreotide, with a consequent 2fold increase in half-life and AUC was observed [see Dosage and Administration (2.2) and Use in Specific Populations (8.6)].